khushbu0130/GUI_App_for_Data-Entry/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a pull request.

-📧 Contact

-Developed by [Your Name]
+Developed by Khushbu Kumari
-📩 Email: your.email@example.com
+📩 Email: khushbukri8978@gmail.com

-🌐 GitHub: your-username
+🌐 GitHub: khushbu0130